 He hasn't gotten around to the book yet, as he's busy writing, recording and playing "new old sea songs" — his own brand of original maritime folk music, from the stormy Baltic shores of northwest Russia.
 "I was focused on recording other kinds of songs that I'd written and squirreled away over the years when I was invited to play some banjo with the shanty choir of the Russian tall ship MIR.
 I got to remember old sea songs I was familiar with but had never tried to play, and I discovered how much fun that kind of music is.
 As a result, I kind of changed course and tacked hard to port, so to speak."

-Although his original nautical songs may sound traditional at first, listening closer reveals bits and pieces that are strictly 21st century.
+Although many of his original maritime songs may sound traditional at first, listening closer reveals bits and pieces that are strictly 21st century.
 For example, his capstan shanty Noah Could Not Navigate fires a couple of shots across the bow of creationism and climate change denial.
 His poignant Widows on the Shore imagines a shanty that women in seafaring towns during the age of sail might have sung.
-Robert has recently performed his "new old sea songs" at the Harwich International Sea Shanty Festival (UK), the Baltic Shanty Festival (Åland Islands), and the Teign Shanty Festival (UK).
+Robert has recently performed his "new old sea songs" at the Harwich International Sea Shanty Festival (UK), the Baltic Shanty Festival (Åland Islands), and the Teign Shanty and Maritime Festival (UK).

-There's no Cold War - only cold vodka, sultry wenches, and salty acoustic music when Robert plays at your favorite watering hole!
+There's no Cold War - only cold vodka, sultry wenches, and salty acoustic music when Robert plays at your favorite wharf-end inn!
 Why not join his "SCURVY CREW" and follow the ongoing saga?